Ficool

 Lencar stared at it.
 He focused his mind on that word, and suddenly, the "shadow" retreated into a small corner of his mind.
 The Wind Magic flooded back.
 The Chain Magic reappeared.
 His mana capacity returned to the level of a prodigy.

-I see, Lencar thought, a cold sweat breaking out on his forehead.
-The system cannot process Anti-Magic and Magic simultaneously.
-They are mutually exclusive datasets.
+I see, Lencar thought, wiping sweat from his forehead.
+The system can't process Anti-Magic and Magic at the same time.
+They cancel each other out.
 If I want the power of the void, I have to sacrifice the power of the light.
 But...
-I can switch between them.
+I can switch.

-He looked up at the two protagonists.
+He looked up.
 Yuno was watching him with a look of deep, quiet suspicion.
-Yuno was smart; he had seen Lencar use his own magic.
-He knew something was wrong.
+Yuno was smart; he had seen the tornado.
+He knew something was up.

 "Lencar," Yuno said, his voice tinged with confusion.
 "That tornado...
-Lenacr are you also a wind mage lencar?"
+Lencar, are you a wind mage too?"

 It was a half-truth, the best kind of lie.